 handle: 20.500.11797/PC2268 , 2072/246968 , 20.500.14279/10953

-In this paper, we scrutinize the cross-sectional relation between idiosyncratic volatility and stock returns.
-As a novelty, the idiosyncratic volatility is obtained by conditioning upon macro-finance factors as well as upon traditional asset pricing factors.
-The macro-finance factors are constructed from a large pool of macroeconomic and financial variables.
-Cleaning for macro-finance e§ects reverses the puzzling negative relation between returns and idiosyncratic volatility documented previously.
-Portfolio analysis shows that the effects from macro-finance factors are economically strong.
-The relation between idiosyncratic volatility and returns does not vary with the NBER business cycles.
+We analyze the cross-sectional relation between expected idiosyncratic volatility and stock returns.
+The expected idiosyncratic volatility is conditioned on macro-finance factors as well as traditional asset pricing factors.
+The macro-finance factors are constructed from a large set of macroeconomic and financial variables.
+Our results show that the negative relation between expected idiosyncratic volatility and stock returns reverses to a positive one when accounting for the macro-finance effects.
+Portfolio analysis shows that the positive relation is economically important.
+The relation between expected idiosyncratic volatility and returns is not affected by business cycle variations.
 The empirical results are highly robust.
-Keywords: Idiosyncratic volatility puzzle; Macro-finance predictors; Factor analysis; Business cycle.
-JEL Classifications: G12; G14

 | selected citations These citations are derived from selected sources.
 This is an alternative to the "Influence" indicator, which also reflects the overall/total impact of an article in the research community at large, based on the underlying citation network (diachronically). | 4 | |